-A short life working group has been established to co create and co-develop proposals to try and address capacity issues.
-The SLWG has developed co-produced and tangible solutions which were agreed in December 2023, which are expected to be considered in January by NHSH.
+A short life working group (SLWG) has co created and co-developed proposals to try and address capacity and flow issues.
+The SLWG has co-produced and agreed eight commissioning proposals, and these have been endorsed by NHSH at the Care Programme Board and by Joint Officers Group.